nuest/x11rockerstudio/README.md

 Another approach is sharing the host's X11 socket as shown by [Fábio Rehm](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) (originally [for Netbeans](https://github.com/fgrehm/docker-netbeans)).

+A third approach is [Subuser](http://subuser.org).
+It _"turns Docker containers into normal linux programs"_.
+Its focus lies on isolated and consistent environments for programmes.

+**Are you aware of any other approaches?
+Great!
+Please open an issue.**

 ## Results

 ### x11docker base image with R